-L6290E: constraintfile>'

-The feature-restricted toolkit that uses a 'constraints file' is not installed correctly.
+L6290E: <option> selection is incompatible with restrictions in '<constraintfile>' The feature-restricted toolkit that uses a 'constraints file' is not installed correctly.
 Try re-installing.

 L6291E: Base address <addr> lies in the previous exec region or before the start of the load region